Kindlepreneur Guest Posting Opportunities

-I’ll be the first to tell you that I haven’t tried every self-publishing tactic there is.
-Furthermore, there are some tactics where I never found success with it, however, others have.
+I’ll be the first to admit I haven’t tried every self-publishing tactic out there.
+Plus, there are some strategies I just didn’t have success with, but others have.

-It’s for this reason that I am allowing guest posts for other savvy self-publishing marketers out there so as to show case their skills and provide useful step-by-step processes that will help authors to market their books better.
+For those reasons, I accept guest posts from other savvy self-publishing marketers who want to showcase their skills and provide useful step-by-step techniques to help authors better market their books.

-However, to be able to guest write for Kindlepreneur, you will have to meet a couple of criteria and provide mind blowing information…not your run of the mill rehashed web content.
+To guest write for Kindlepreneur, you must meet some criteria and provide mind-blowing information…not your run of the mill rehashed web content.

 But first, maybe you want to know why you’d want to write for us…

 I’m sure most of you understand the value of guest blogging…if you don’t check this out.
 Basically, you should guest post for recognition, authority, to build traffic to your blog or book, and to be helpful.

 By writing for Kindlepreneur, you will have the opportunity to showcase your writing skills and level of experience to one of the fastest growing communities in self-publishing.

 With a great guest post, you will: